CogNet-5GPPP/CogNet_services/README.md

 ![Policy Engine inputs and outputs](res/SimplePolicyEngine.png "Policy Engine inputs and outputs")

 Each demonstrator brings a [L]CSE tuned to intrinsic features from the metrics and with a range of possible actions to be triggered accordingly.
-The metrics ingest and the action recommendation are embodied in Apis_public which decouple the CogNet control loop from the analysed and optimized system.
+The metrics ingest and the action recommendation are embodied in Apis which decouple the CogNet control loop from the analysed and optimized system.

 ## Common Infrastructure Integration